Blog

 Wound Care and Post-Surgical Recovery

-Industrial injuries, crush injuries, lacerations, and post-surgical incisions require skilled wound care that most family caregivers are not equipped to provide at home.
+Industrial injuries, crush injuries, lacerations, and post-surgical incisions require skilled wound care that most family caregivers cannot safely provide at home.
 Our nurses perform advanced wound assessment, wound bed preparation, debridement support, wound VAC management, and dressing changes according to physician orders.
 For patients discharged from AdventHealth Burleson or Baylor Scott & White Medical Center Hillcrest following injury-related procedures, skilled wound care at home reduces the risk of infection and hospital readmission.
+Learn more about our ESIS Workers Comp home health services for additional context on how we manage post-surgical cases.

 Orthopedic and Musculoskeletal Injury Recovery

 Back injuries, fractures, joint injuries, and soft tissue injuries are among the most common workers' comp claims.
 After surgical repair or extended hospitalization, injured workers often return home with mobility limitations that require skilled nursing oversight, medication management, and assistance with activities of daily living.
-Our care team supports safe mobility, fall prevention, and adherence to post-operative protocols during the recovery period.
+Our care team supports safe mobility, fall prevention, and adherence to post-operative protocols during recovery.

 Traumatic Brain Injury and Neurological Recovery